 To see who your advisor is, click here.

 First Year Advising

 Upon acceptance to MSU, first year students will be invited to meet an advisor to build a schedule.
-Once advised and schedule created, first year students must attend Orientation or Spirit Day in order to keep schedule and not be dropped from classes
+Once advised and schedule created, first year students must attend a M.O.R.E Orientation Day in order to keep schedule and not be dropped from classes

 What Happens After the First Year?

 Once you have reached the prescribed hours required for your major in order to transition to your department, you will be assigned a faculty advisor in your major.
 If you still do not know what you want to major in after24 earned credit hours, you would go to the Academic Success Center for advising.

 If you change majors, be sure to find out who your new advisor will be.
 For more details on how to change your major please click here.

 What If I’m Still Undecided?

 If you are still undecided about a major, there are additional resources you can use to help you decide on a major.
 You can talk to your faculty about their discipline; shadow people in various jobs in the field; do internships; and research various occupations.
 Be sure to visit the Career Management Center’s website on Career Options.
 You can also visit the Counseling Center, if you are struggling with career indecision.
 They have career assessments which can help by exploring your personality traits, interests, and values.